AMEX Bank of Canada Mortgage

 Amex Canada is committed to the principles of equality.
 This means that employees are encouraged to express their personal passions and take ownership of their career development.
 Unlike many companies, Amex Canada is committed to building inclusive cultures that foster a sense of belonging in the workplace.
 In this regard, AMEX has a number of Colleague Networks across the country, including the PRIDE+ and Families at Amex.
 The Women’s Interest and Families at Amex are two of the most popular.

-Related Article: First Nations Bank of Canada Mortgage, Did You Know?
+Related Article: Laurentian Bank of Canada Mortgage, Both Small and Medium Enterprises

 The court has ruled in favour of the Amex bank.
 The court’s decision in this case relates to a case in which Amex failed to meet its obligation to pay conversion charges.
 This lawsuit is a result of the wrongful conversion charges, which Amex has been imposing for more than two years.
 Amex has denied the conversion charges, but it did not deny that it owes restitution to its cardholders.